topcoderinc/marathon-docker-template/README.md

    <your code>
 ```

-The `/solution/solution.csv` is the output your algorithm generates on the provisional test set.
+The file `/solution/solution.csv` is the output your algorithm generates on the provisional test set.
 The format of this file will be described in the challenge specification.

 The `/code` directory should contain a dockerized version of your system that will be used to reproduce your results in a well defined, standardized way.
 This folder must contain a `Dockerfile` that will be used to build a docker container that will host your system during final testing.
 How you organize the rest of the contents of the `/code` folder is up to you, as long as it satisfies the requirements listed below in the Final testing section.
+This repository contains code created in a toy challenge, for demonstration only.
+See the [Sample challenge](#a-sample-challenge) section at the end of this document for details.

 #### Notes:
 - During provisional testing only your `solution.csv` file will be used for scoring, however the tester tool will verify that your submission file conforms to the required format.
 This means that at least the `/code/Dockerfile` must be present from day 1, even if it doesn't describe any meaningful system to be built.
 However, we recommend that you keep working on the dockerized version of your code as the challenge progresses, especially if you are at or close to a prize winning rank on the provisional leaderboard.